LarsNorlander/dev-diary/general.md

 ## September 30, 2018

 I've been out for a while but last Friday, I've actually got a job offer!
 And I'll be working on AI too.
 This is a bit of a funny turn of events because this is basically the opposite of everything I've worked on previously.
 But hey!
 It's something new and something really exciting!
 I'm glad I have the opportunity to work in AI professionally.

+## October 3, 2018

+First day of work and I'm kinda tired.
+I guess there was quite a few to take in.
+I'll start studying again as soon as I know what to focus on for work.
+I'll be working with AI so this should be interesting.